VISIT OUR ART STORE ▶

 Filling in the Circles

-I return to my turquoise paint, but this time with a lighter wash.
-I fill in each circle, using the stencil to guide the shape.
+The artist returns to turquoise paint, but this time with a lighter wash.
+The artist fills in each circle, using the stencil to guide the shape.

-I'm not too worried about being perfectly inside the lines—I want the basic circle shape to show.
+The artist isn’t too worried about being perfectly inside the lines—the basic circle shape simply needs to show.

 These layers create a subtle 3D effect.
-I love how some paint and placement can make the circles rise off the page.
+The artist loves how some paint and placement can make the circles rise off the page.

 Final Touches: Adding Contrast and Detail

 The painting looks good so far, but it still needs a bit of contrast to make the shapes pop.
-Let's add some black lines to pull the composition together.
+Now the artist adds some black lines to pull the composition together.

 Adding Black Lines for Contrast

-I grab my liner brush and dip it into pure black watercolor.
-It's a deep, solid black.
-I keep the brush offscreen but dip carefully and return to the paper.
+The artist grabs a liner brush and dips it into pure black watercolor.
+It’s a deep, solid black.
+The artist keeps the brush off-screen but dips carefully and returns to the paper.

-I slowly pull the brush across the paper from the focal point, letting the paint flow.
-I move slowly so my lines don't break.
+The artist slowly pulls the brush across the paper from the focal point, letting the paint flow.
+The artist moves slowly so the lines don’t break.

 This creates clean, smooth lines that cut through the shapes and give the piece structure.